niklasT201/niklasT201/README.md

 My initial foray into programming was with Visual Basic, and it quickly propelled me towards the exciting world of web development.
 I wasn't satisfied with just building websites – I craved a bigger challenge.
 That's when I set my sights on creating a website that could also function as a mobile app.
 This ambitious project allowed me to push my boundaries, applying my knowledge and gaining invaluable experience in the ever-evolving field of web development.

+In addition to web development, I've also been exploring the fascinating world of AI, particularly its application in voice cloning.
+This foray into a different area of technology demonstrates my curiosity and desire to keep learning and expanding my skillset.

 The future of web development is brimming with possibilities, and I'm eager to be a part of it.
 My list of project ideas keeps growing, with everything from innovative web applications to user-friendly mobile interfaces on my mind.
 I can't wait to dive into new technologies, overcome challenges, and keep pushing the boundaries of what's possible.
 The fire for programming burns bright, and I'm excited to see what I can create next!

 </details>